praveen-cimplicity/Jenkins-Setup/Questions.md

 >>
 api.key=${API_KEY:not set}

+how do u handle an error condition while invoking or accessing a Stored procedure from your java applicaiton?
+>>Ideally stored proc shouldnt run into exception or error; It can at max return and err code + err description.
+In worst case it does fail just catch SQLException and return some user friendly error msg.

 During a Get operation on say a Hashmap - what happens behind the scenes?
 >>When u store an object, the hashcode meth gets called to Calculate a bucket location.
 If there is already an object there it wud then add one more entry by creating a linked list.
 So when trying to get the object back the Map.entry is evaluated by using the equals() method to see if the key object is contained or not.
 If it does its easy on performance you get the object else there is collision.